-Family activities that are fun and free this summer
+Family activities that are fun and free (or affordable) this summer:

 With the school summer holidays almost here, parents across the UK will be thinking of ways to keep their children entertained with holidays and days out.
 This can be quite challenging, especially trying to make plans for the whole six weeks or so that schools are closed whilst trying to balance finances.
 The school summer holidays can be a burden for some parents, especially single parent families.
 When there’s only one monthly income instead of two, it can be difficult to put money aside for fun things like family activities or days out when food needs to be bought and bills need to be paid.